 - Have showers instead of baths.

-- Don’t use spa pools and swimming pools.
+- Do not use spa pools or swimming pools.

-If you start to bleed more than when you have your period, or if the bleeding goes on for more than a week, phone the clinic for advice.
+If you start to bleed more than when you have your period, if the bleeding goes on for more than a week, or if you have pain that is not going away, phone the clinic where you had your colposcopy for advice.

 Getting your results